Have a question or just want to talk espresso? Check out the forum and its FAQs and Favorites!

 Then let's get it on!

-The review first turns to the Mazzer Mini doser model (third coffee grinder pictured on the right) and the doserless models Type A and Type B (last two grinders pictured on the right).
+The review first turns to the Mazzer Mini doser model (third coffee grinder pictured below on the right) and the doserless models Type A and Type B (last two grinders pictured on the right).

 The Mazzer Mini is an immensely popular choice among espresso enthusiasts.
 In the world of commercial cafés, the Mazzer Mini serves as a secondary grinder for decaffeinated coffee or the main grinder for lower-volume establishments.
 It's an example of combining pleasing form and excellent function.
 Three years ago Mark Prince's espresso grinder detailed review on CoffeeGeek.com declared "the Mazzer Mini simply cannot be beat."
 Many agree, including me, that it set the standard by which all consumer grinders were measured.